garciagimenezangel/OBServ_Models_Open/README.md

 7. Run the script Lonsdorf\GEE\models\lonsdorf.
 It must produce a task to compute and download the Lonsdorf scores at the new sites.

-# Pipeline for machine learning predictions (in preparation)
+# Pipeline for machine learning predictions at arbitrary locations (in preparation)

 References: